-Do you offer local health insurance for the Everest base camp trek?
+Do you offer local health insurance for the EBC trek?

 - Yes, let us know if you need local health insurance.
-We will provide you with detailed information on the best health insurance which is good to buy for the Everest base camp trek.
+We will provide you with detailed information on the best health insurance which is good to buy for the EBC trek.

-How much cash should I take with me to the Everest base camp trek?
+How much cash should I take with me to the Everest trek?

 What are the best seasons to trek to Everest and its base camp?